jgilbert01/convivio/packages/testing/README.md

 ```

 ## VCR
-The @convivio/simulator provides VCR support for Remocal (remote + local) Integartion Testing, by using [nock](https://www.npmjs.com/package/nock#nock-back) to record and play back the calls to your AWS resources, such as DynamoDB, S3, and EventBridge.
+The _@convivio/simulator_ provides VCR support for __Remocal Integartion Testing__, by using [nock](https://www.npmjs.com/package/nock#nock-back) to record and play back the calls to your AWS resources, such as DynamoDB, S3, and EventBridge.

 To record the integration tests for the `template-bff-service`, run the following command: